Changh1228/Autonomous-drone/README.md

 The perception task is developed in [Perception](scripts/perception) subfolder while the latter two are developed in [Navigation](scripts/navigation) subfolder.
 Each of the subfolders contain another README file focusing on each of the parts and the code developed there.

+## Preparations before these code
+Before you running the code from this repo, there are some base code and requirements.
+Check this <a href="https://kth.instructure.com/courses/8291/pages/linux-installation">page</a>

 ## How to run the program
 The project was developed using Python 2, so a Python 2 interpreter is required.
 The reader can use the launch files located in the [launch](launch) folder to run the different nodes of the project using the command: